 To top it off, Patterson doesn’t even really write most of the stuff that is put out under his name anymore.
 He’s “co-authoring” everything to keep the Patterson Book Factory pumping out stories, but nobody really gives a shit about quality or the art of writing.

 That is one of my biggest issues with the whole schtick: writing, the beauty and art and humbleness of it have been completely trampled on in order to make money.
 And it’s gross.

 I continue to read this series because it’s easy to listen to on audio at work and because I have a sick fascination with seeing how terrible things can get for the members of the Women’s Murder Club.

-The 17th Suspect (these titles make less sense every time) is, in fact, the seventeen book in the series.
+The 17th Suspect (these titles make less sense every time) is, in fact, the seventeenth book in the series.
 And at this point, it’s laughable the amount of terrible happenstance that befalls this one small group of people.
 I mean honestly.
-Having baby’s in blackout storms, being blown up in a terrorist attack, being stalked, attempted murder, attempted rape, battling deadly diseases; not to mention all of the eye-roll-inducing relationship and friendship issues that make me want to barf.
+Having baby’s in blackout storms, being blown up in a terrorist attack, being stalked, attempted murder, attempted rape, and battling deadly diseases; not to mention all of the eye-roll-inducing relationship and friendship issues that make me want to barf.